Welcome to the website for Assert, the Angelman Syndrome Support Education & Research Trust. We are a UK based charity whose primary aims are:

 Katie Cunnea, our scientific trustee, recently attended the OrSA Summit in Italy to find out more about many of the current research projects looking at aspects of Angelman Syndrome.
 Read her fascinating report in our Article Archive here...

-Catrina has already got to work and is co-ordinating our 2015 calendar - themed angels and their siblings.
+Catrina is working and is on our 2015 calendar - themed those with AS and their siblings.
 Please send your pictures to email@example.com by 1st August.

 80 percent of UK people with rare syndrome still to be found.
 More than eight out of ten people in the UK with a rare genetic condition could be missing out on crucial support because of a lack of a diagnosis.